Walmart, Pusateri's named in CFIA's updated beef and veal products recall

-More than 30 companies named in CFIA's updated beef and veal products recall
+More companies and products named in ongoing CFIA beef and veal recall

-In this Monday, Nov.
-25, 2013 file photo, a microbiologist works with tubes of bacteria samples in an antimicrobial resistance and characterization lab within the Infectious Disease Laboratory at the Centers for Disease Control and Prevention in Atlanta.
-(AP Photo/David Goldman)

 Published Wednesday, October 16, 2019 8:01AM EDT

+The Canadian Food Inspection Agency expanded its recall on Oct.
+18 for various beef products sold at retailers including Nations Fresh Food Market in Hamilton and St. Lawrence Market’s SK Quality Meats/Witteveen Quality Meats in Toronto.

-Cracked pepper beef sirloin from Walmart stores in Ontario and Alberta, bacon-wrapped beef medallions from Overwaitea in B.C., and marinated “Miami ribs” from Pusateri’s Fine Foods in Toronto, Ont., are among dozens of consumer products recalled in an updated notice from the Canadian Food Inspection Agency.
+Cracked pepper beef sirloin from Walmart stores in Ontario and Alberta, bacon-wrapped beef medallions from Overwaitea in B.C., and marinated “Miami ribs” from Pusateri’s Fine Foods in Toronto, Ont., were among dozens of consumer products previouslyrecalled by the CFIA.

-Most of the items named in the recall, first issued Oct.
-12, were sold in Ontario and include a few products sold for commercial and institutional use.
+Many of the items named in the recall, first issued Oct.
+12, were sold in Ontario and Quebec, but recalls have also been issued from British Columbiato the Atlantic provinces.

-The CFIA expanded the recall in Ontario on Oct.
-16 for retailers including La Boucherie Fine Meats, Noor Halal Meat & Groceries, Nosso Talho, Starsky Fine Foods and others for various beef and veal products.

 Other companies named in the notice include Nortown Foods in Thornhill, Ont., The Garden Basket in Markham, and Jian Hing Food Mart in Scarborough.